wg-fuzz/wg-fuzz/README.md

 # wg-fuzz
-The WebGPU API Fuzzer

-## Description
-wg-fuzz is a tool for generating JavaScript programs with randomised WebGPU calls.
+*wg-fuzz* is a tool for generating JavaScript programs with randomised WebGPU calls.
 It is intended to fuzz the WebGPU API.

 ## Build
 - Requires a dawn.node copied from Google's Dawn repo